 We have recorder all SFX and ambient sounds from a real table, so hopefully playing our game will be fun and entertaining audio wise as well.

-We plan to release the game on Steam in the second half of 2017.
+We plan to release the game on Steam Early Access on 9th of February 2018.
 It will initially support HTC Vive with Oculus and PlayStation VR coming in the following months.